Replit AI Review 2026: Browser-Based AI Coding vs GitHub Copilot

 AI Capabilities

-Replit’s AI is good but not industry-leading:
+Replit’s AI is good but not industry-leading.
+Here’s the breakdown:

 Perfect Use Cases